midnightntwrk/midnight-architecture/adrs/0023-genesis-contents-and-verification.md

 ## TODOs / open questions

-What about boot nodes?
-Fine to put them into chain spec, the deployment configuration enables putting them in the chainspec before deployment
+What about boot nodes? : Fine to put them into chain spec, the deployment configuration enables putting them in the chainspec before deployment

+Should identity of parties performing setup actions on Cardano be captured (e.g. their public keys)?
+: It remains an open question.
+It does not seem to be worth the effort if there are multiple different wallets involved.
+But it would be a powerful check if only 1 or 2 public keys (sets) perform all setup transactions on Cardano.